davey3000/whats-the-weather/README.md

 #### `yarn e2etest`

-Runs end-to-end (e2e) tests for a single platform using BrowserStack and Cucumber.
+Runs end-to-end (e2e) tests for a single platform using BrowserStack and Cucumber.<br />
 Test results are shown in the console, and more detailed test data is available from the BrowserStack website (results of the latest build tested on BrowserStack are available